nestordemeure/textPatterns/readme.md

 ## TODO

+- Add classical hierarchical clustering (o(n²))
 - Add coarse graining clustering when the number of elements is too big to use hierarchical approach.
+- Add incremental clustering
-- The current version produces all father patterns blindly and not just the one that have a chance of suceeding.
+- The current version produces all father patterns blindly and not just the one that have a chance of suceeding : 2^n it should probably be dropped.
-- Go to a more classical hierarchical clustering structure (optimized for o(n²)).
 - Clean-up the code.
 - Test with actual logs.
 - Parallelise.